FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

-Histamine is released as part of the body’s natural immune response to an allergen or injury, but for some people too much histamine or a histamine intolerance can cause or exacerbate symptoms such as itchy skin, a stuffy nose, or digestive issues.
+Histamine is released as part of the body’s natural immune response to an allergen or injury, but for some people, too much histamine or a histamine intolerance can cause or exacerbate symptoms such as itchy skin, a stuffy nose, or a range of digestive issues from cramps to bloating.

-There are some foods which are high in histamine, that may aggravate or worsen these symptoms, but there's also some that are naturally low in histamine which may help in easing or reducing the severity of symptoms caused by histamine.
-These foods form part of a low histamine diet, which essentially means avoiding or reducing foods that are high in histamine or which may trigger the release of histamine.
+There are some foods that are high in histamine, which, for some histamine-intolerance sufferers, aggravate or worsen their symptoms, but there are also some that are naturally low in histamine, which may help ease or reduce the severity of histamine-related symptoms.
+These foods form part of a low-histamine diet, which essentially means avoiding or reducing foods that are high in histamine or which may trigger the release of histamine.

-A low histamine diet can be quite restrictive, and so it’s important to work with a registered nutritionist to ensure that your overall diet is balanced, otherwise you could run the risk of nutritional deficiencies.
-It’s also important to understand why you have a high histamine load or histamine intolerance and working to address the root cause.
+low histamine diet, let's be honest, can be quite restrictive, and so it’s important to work with a registered nutritionist to ensure that your overall diet is balanced; otherwise, you could run the risk of nutritional deficiencies, which can lead to other health problems.
+It’s also important to understand why you have a high histamine load or histamine intolerance and work to address the root cause.

-Discover our full range of zeolite clinoptilolite products or check out even more educational articles and videos.
+Discover our full range of histamine 'supplements' zeolite clinoptilolite products, or check out even more educational articles and videos.

 1. Eggs

-Eggs are a low-histamine food as well as being a complete protein, meaning they make a great addition to a low histamine diet.
-Egg yolks provide a good source of vitamin D which has also been shown to help stabilise mast cells, the cells in the body that release histamine.
+Eggs are a low-histamine food and a complete protein, making them a great addition to a low-histamine diet.
+Egg yolks provide a good source of vitamin D, which has also been shown to help stabilise mast cells, the cells in the body that release histamine.

 2. Fresh or frozen meat